Our Services

 Helpful Resources

-In older adults, one cup often stops working because slower caffeine clearance and lighter sleep mean coffee masks fatigue by blocking adenosine, then causes a crash, fragments nighttime rest, and builds tolerance that fuels stronger cravings and next-day exhaustion.
+As we age, caffeine clears the body more slowly and sleep becomes lighter, so coffee masks fatigue by blocking adenosine—then triggers a crash, fragments nighttime rest, and builds tolerance that drives stronger cravings and next-day exhaustion in older adults.

 For many older adults, the day starts with a single cup of coffee.
 But over time, that one cup can quietly turn into two, three, or more.
 What begins as a simple morning ritual can evolve into a persistent caffeine craving that feels almost impossible to ignore.